 Chemistry has occupied a very important enviable position in the secondary curriculum.
 This importance has been realized by government, parents, the society, secondary school teachers and students themselves.
 Many professional courses emanate from the subject.
 Good examples of these professions include medicine, pharmacy, and engineering etc. Thus, the importance of chemistry as a subject cannot be over emphasized.
 The teaching and learning of chemistry including the conduct of practical chemistry in secondary school system should be well guided by the authorities that are involved.
 The major aim should always be that of scrutinizing the resources needed for teaching practical chemistry (e.g. chemistry teacher, and laboratory assistants) and provision of material resources (e.g. equipped laboratory and facilities like running water and electricity supply).
-There is need for the use of modern standard facilities for
+There is need for the use of modern standard facilities for Evaluation of Human and Material Resources Availability for Teaching and Conduct of Practical Chemistry in Secondary Schools, its Implications on National Development.
+A Case study of Igalamela/Odolu Local Government Area, Kogi State

 Teaching according to Offormatu, (1990) these enable students to improve on their performances.
-Effective teaching and learning according to Okeke and Inomresa (1986) depend on know-how in terms of expertise in content area(s), strategies in teaching and conducting of practicals.
+Effective teaching and learning according to Okeke and lnomresa (1986) depend on know-how in terms of expertise in content area(s), strategies in teaching and conducting of practicals.
 Teaching of chemistry practicals is more effective when laboratory materials, chemical and reagents are available and well used.
 In the course of Nigeria's plight to develop technologically and become self-reliant, both human and material resources are major ingredients in the teaching and conduct of practical chemistry in secondary schools.
 Therefore, need ought to be sought without delay.